-The 2020 general election here in the U.S. proved to be a historic one for the cannabis industry, which may have overshadowed the big news coming from our Southern neighbors shortly after: The U.S. will soon be sandwiched between two large, national legal cannabis industries.
+The 2020 general election here in the U.S. proved to be a historic one for the cannabis industry, with states working to implement newly passed cannabis laws in the first quarter of 2021.
+This may have overshadowed the big news coming from our Southern neighbors shortly after: The U.S. will soon be sandwiched between two large, national legal cannabis industries.

 At the end of 2020, Mexico passed a legalization bill through their senate.
 The bill has faced some delays, mostly from a debate about how to implement the law, including possible requirements for consumers.
 But once it’s up and running, Mexico’s cannabis market has the potential to be the largest legal cannabis market by population in the world.

 A report released this week by Headset, a data firm that specializes in the cannabis market, projects Mexico’s market at a whopping $843.7 million, perhaps unsurprising given the many millions of adults who will soon have access to it.